Posted on March 3, 2016

 - Explicitly authorize or require the removal of firearms or ammunition at the scene of a domestic violence incident.

-Virginia prohibits anyone subject to a domestic violence protective order, including an ex parte order, from purchasing or transporting a firearm while the order is in effect.
-It does not prohibit firearm possession by such individuals.1 Such orders are available to family and household members of the abuser.2 They are also available to victims of stalking, but only if a warrant has been issued for the arrest of the stalker.3
+Virginia prohibits anyone subject to a domestic violence protective order, including an ex parte order, from purchasing or transporting a firearm while the order is in effect.2 Such orders are available to family and household members of the abuser.3 They are also available to victims of stalking, but only if a warrant has been issued for the arrest of the stalker.4

 See our Domestic Violence and Firearms policy summary for a comprehensive discussion of this issue.